pythoninchemistry/ch40208/CH40208/good_practice/tdd_exercises.md

 # Exercise

 The idea for this exercise is to copy and paste the tests and the function definitions into your own Notebook.
 Once the function that your write satifies the test, only `'Test X for Problem Y Passed!'` will be printed when the cell is run.
+Unless otherwise stated, all values are in SI units.

 ```
 import numpy as np